JeffVenancius/BeLL-programing-language/README.md

 Or, as we say, "hello world".
 ```
 (parenthesis are comments, as we do when writing other stuff.
 howTo is the keyword you'll use to define a function, as you
-tell yourself ho to do stuff.)
+tell yourself how to do stuff.
+I'll keep calling them functions
+just so it'll be easier to explain.)

-howTo start:
+howTo start: (start is the first thing a program do.)
-  write with "hello world". (you usually use () to call a function and to pass arguments.
-Here instead, you'll use "with" to call them and a end stop to "close" it.
-Just use aspace after and you'll be good to go. )
+- write with "hello world". (you usually use () to call a function and pass arguments.
+                             Here instead, you'll use "with" to call them and a end stop
+                             to "close" it.
+                             Instead of tabs or spaces, indentation is made with hyphens.
+                             the last one needs a space.
+                             Am I reinventing the wheel?
+Yeah, but this is just an exercise.
+                             Do I have reasons to do so?
+Yeah, but it doesn't matter.
+                             As long you don't really close the parenthesis, everything after
+                             will be considered as it.
+                             Comments are smart, though, so it respects the idea that every opened
+                             parenthesis should have a closed one.
+                             )
+- foo.                      (notice it that to call a function without args you'll just need a dot)

+howTo foo:
+- write with "bar rel roll"
+- passAFunctionAsAArgument with oneMore with "one more"..

+howTo  passAFunctionAsAArgument with arg:
+- write with parameter.

+howTo oneMore with arg:
+- give arg (give is like the return keyword)

+howTo StaticTypeThings with int//integerType: (/ is used as a way to put the variable into an umbrela.
+                                               // means typyng a variable, /  is.like.that
+                                               or as we're gonna say it here: is/like/that
+                                               )
+- item foo: 'nothing'
+- item str//bar: 'still nothing, but statically typed.'
+- ignore (ignore doesn't do anything.)

 ```

 ### Ignore this for now, they're just ideas.